themattman/wordle-solver/README.md

 Role: Generate list of candidate words based on dictionary and results from prior guess.

+- `WordleSolver`

+  - Abstract Base Class.
+Interface for `Solver`s.

 - `WordlistWordleSolver`

-  - Base Class.
-Interface for solvers.

-- `WordlistWordleSolver`

-  - Base Class.
+  - Abstract Base Class.
 Adds wordlist functionality.

 - `PassthroughWordleSolver`

-  - Intended for debugging Selectors.
+  - Intended for debugging `Selector`s.
 Does no processing of results.

 - `TrieBaseWordleSolver`

-  - Most powerful solver.
+  - Most powerful `Solver`.
 Uses a letter-based trie data structure to efficiently eliminate potential words based on results of prior guess.

 ### Selectors

 Role: Choose which word in a given list of words should be selected for the current Wordle guess.

+- `Selector`

+  - Abstract Base Class.
+Interface for `Selector`s.

 - `RandomSelector`